free-audio/clap-juce-extensions/README.md

 not allowing folks with their own forks to easily use LV2).
 We instead chose an 'out-of-juce' approach which has the following pros and cons

-As of Jan 26, 2022, we modified the forkless approach to make the extensions a consistent self contained git repo with the rest of clap as a sub-module.
-If you built with these tools before, please read the changed instructions below.

 Pros:

-* You can use any JUCE 6 / CMake method you want and don't need to use our branch
+* You can use any JUCE 6 or 7 / CMake method you want and don't need to use our branch
 * We don't have to update our fork to pull latest Juce features; you don't have to use our fork and choices to build your plugin.